 Civilization and Culture

-Jorogumos are seductive schemers who traditionally secret themselves away in isolated areas where they lured potential mates, to their domiciles Aside from those living in forested areas, there are also many that change into humanoid form and live in settlements.
-In recent times, there have been jorogumo who are more openly friendly and seductive towards humanoid species, especially towards men who are their type.
+Jorogumos are seductive schemers who traditionally secret themselves away in isolated areas where they lured potential mates, to their domiciles.
+Aside from those living in forested areas, there are also many that change into humanoid form and live in settlements.
+In recent times, there have been jorogumo who are more openly social towards other inhabitant species, especially towards potential mates who are their type.

 Common Myths and Legends

 The Myth of Joro Falls

 arachne: 183 - 213 cm (6-7 ft) ; humanoid: 149 -165 cm (4'11'' - 5'5'')